 The first night home with your newborn baby may be an exiting time for you and your partner.
 But, it can also be scary and full of unknowns and questions.
 Trust me!
 With my first born, I was clueless and honestly did not know what to expect.
 Today I’m sharing with you what you can expect the first night home with your newborn baby.

-Even though you’re staying in the hospital, you will be anxious and happy to finally be home alone with your baby.
+Even though you’re staying in the hospital, you will be anxious and happy to finally be home alone with your new baby.
 You will soon realize that being in the hospital full of helpful nurses and doctors, is a more better idea, ha!
 Reality definitely sinks in once you’re home with baby!
-It’s so surreal, there’s a tiny cute little human in your house that you have to take care of!
+It’s so surreal, there’s a tiny cute little human in your house that you have to take care of and keep alive.

 Remember mama, that you are doing your best even though it may sometimes feel like you’re not.
 I am going to boldly say that you are not alone and that many if not all moms have a rough first night home with a newborn.
-Take a deep breath and just be prepared for it!
+As new parents just take a deep breath and just be prepared for it!

 10 things you can expect the first night home with your newborn baby